 The company was taken over by the Royal Scandinavia Group in 1991 and thus incorporated into Georg Jensen.
 Several Hans Hansen designs are still being produced by Georg Jensen.

-One of the most prominent and respected silversmiths in Copenhagen, the company was established in 1858, i.e. nearly 50 years before Georg Jensen, and was registered until 1985.
+One of the most prominent and respected silversmiths in Copenhagen, the company was established in 1858, i.e. nearly 50 years before Georg Jensen, and was registered until 2007 when they were taken over by Lund of Copenhagen.
 They designed and produced silver jewellery in all major stylistic eras, but their 'heyday' was probably the early 20th century, when they were leaders in the field of 'Skønvirke' (Danish art nouveau), and brooches in these designs are much sought after by collectors, commanding prices equal to Georg Jensen.

 Copenhagen silversmith Axel Holm, whose company was registered from 1908 to 1988.
 He seem to have specialised in cufflinks - I have never seen any other types of jewellery by this maker.